 Any character string that represents the name of the filter.
-A logical condition that contains call or device properties (see Tables 8 and 9) and numeric or string constants that are combined by an operator (see Table 10).
+A logical condition that contains call or device properties (see Tables 4 and 5) and numeric or string constants that are combined by an operator (see Table 6).
 You can use the ? and/or wild-card characters in the designation of the option's value.
 Stat Server matches ? in a wild-card string to any single character.
 Stat Server matches to zero or more characters.
-The default value uses the PairExists function (see Table 7).
+The default value uses the PairExists function (see Table 3).

-Table 7: Configuration Option for Filters Section
+Table 3: Configuration Option for Filters Section

 Option Description <filtername></filtername> Defines a filter for filtering out call- and non-call-related activity, based on certain criteria that are specified in a logical condition.
-The logical expression is composed of: Call or device properties (see Tables 8 and 9) • Operators (see to Table 10). • Values that consist of numerics, character string constants, or empty strings, depending on the call or device property.
-You must specify a value for this option; otherwise, Stat Server uses its default: Default Value: PairExists("filtername", "") Valid Values: A logical expression (see preceding description).
-Changes Take Effect: Immediately upon notification Stat Server recognizes the following functions as aliases for PairExists: • PairExist TKVListPairExist TKVListPairExists
+The logical expression is composed of: • Call or device properties (see Tables 4 and 5) • Operators (see to Table 6). • Values that consist of numerics, character string constants, or empty strings, depending on the call or device property.
+Notes: • The names of filters are unique only to the Stat Server application in which they are defined; they do not inherently reveal the tenant who created them.
+In multi-tenant environments that share the same Stat Server application, consider implementing a naming convention, such as TenantName-FilterName , to help users readily identify those filters that are pertinent to their branch of the business. • In addition, you must specify a value for this option; otherwise, Stat Server uses its default.
+Default Value: PairExists("filtername", "") Valid Values: A logical expression (see preceding description).
+Changes Take Effect: When Stat Server restarts Stat Server recognizes the following functions as aliases for PairExists: • PairExist TKVListPairExist TKVListPairExists

 Suppose that you want to set up a filter (DNISFilter2222) that considers calls whose Dialed Number Identification Service (DNIS) is 2222.
-To do so, enter DNISFilter2222 in the Name field and DNIS="2222" in the Value field.
+To do so, enter DNISFilter2222 in the Name field and DNIS="2222" in the Value field, as shown in Figure 9.
 In this example, the call property is DNIS, the operator is the equal sign (=), and the constant is 2222.